jittagornp/index-search-javascript/README.md

 };
 ```
 - <i>postfixFieldNameHighlight</i> (optional) : postfix of highlight field name which you make index,
-such as you need index on field 'name',
+such as you need make index on field 'name',
 when you search you will see field 'nameHighligh' (by default) which is html highlight of 'name'
+- <i>percentSuggest</i> (optional) : default is 60, for tell IndexSearch when you search not found,
+IndexSearch will find other keyword suggestions which same the keyword search following percentSuggest,
+such as you search 'java2' but not found this keyword in dictionary, it's will find other keyword which same 'java2',
+result is 'java' becase 'java' same 'java2' 75% > 60%